Gera1313/book-search/README.md

 ## Mock-Up

-The following demonstrates what the application should function like:
+The following demonstrates what the application functions like:

 As you can see in the following animation, a user can type a search term (in this case, "star wars") in a search box and the results appear: